How to have a productive reading week

 duplo lego photographer with camera in front of plants

 Do something different.
-Photography’s our fave way to chill out.
+Photography’s our favourite way to chill out.

 Hydrate, eat and exercise